AMD sees next AI chip in mass production later this year

 SAN FRANCISCO :Advanced Micro Devices said on Thursday it plans to start mass production of a new version of its artificial-intelligence chip called the MI325X in the fourth quarter of the year, as it seeks to bolster its presence in a market dominated by Nvidia.

-At an event in San Francisco, AMD also said it plans to release its next-generation MI350 series chips in the second half of 2025.
-These chips include an increased amount of memory and will boast a new underlying architecture that the company said will improve performance significantly over the prior MI300X and MI250X chips.
+At an event in San Francisco, AMD CEO Lisa Su said the company plans to release its next-generation MI350 series chips in the second half of 2025.
+These chips include an increased amount of memory and will boast a new underlying architecture that AMD said will improve performance significantly over the prior MI300X and MI250X chips.

-But that failed to cheer investors who sent AMD shares down nearly 5 per cent in afternoon trading, with some analysts attributing the fall to the absence of new customers announced for the chips.
+The announcements were broadly expected based on AMD disclosures earlier this year.
+They failed to cheer investors, who sent AMD shares down nearly 5 per cent in afternoon trading.
+Some analysts attributed the fall to the absence of large new cloud-computing customers for the chips.

 Demand for AI processors from major technology firms such as Microsoft and Meta Platforms has been far outpacing supply from Nvidia and AMD, allowing the semiconductor companies to sell as much as they can produce.